Ben-Semmler/minishell_42/readme.txt

 -Single quote handling
 -Pipes ('|' character)
 -builtin 'echo', option '-n'
+-Redirection '<' for redirecting input
+-Redirection '<<' should be given a delimiter to read input until it is seen.
+Doesnt
+	update history.
+-Handle '\';
 -Redirection '>' for redirecting output
 -builtin 'cd' with only relative and absolute paths -builtin 'pwd', no options

 STUFF TO TEST:
 -Test edge cases with the '\' character, like quotations.
+-Need to go through eval document to make sure everything works as needed

 KNOWN BUGS:
 -echo with '-n' option adds a space before the output string